Magnetic Secondary Glazing - Cut-To-Size

 Both acrylic and polycarbonate are weather resistant and expand and contract with temperature changes without long-term or permanent shrinkage.

 Acrylic is more likely to chip than polycarbonate because it is less impact-resistant.
-It does not scratch as easily, however, and will not yellow over time.
+However, if you are wondering which is more scratch resistant, acrylic or polycarbonate, you’ll find that acrylic does not scratch as easily.
+And when it comes to acrylic vs polycarbonate yellowing, acrylic also comes out on top, as it will not yellow over time.

 Polycarbonate has low flammability, while acrylic will burn slowly and is not recommended in areas where flames may be present.